RizzaCarla/Satisfy/README.md

   - Users can view their liked songs, liked albums, and followed artists.
   - User can discover new songs, albums, artists
 * Technical Challenges
   1. Create a queue for the specific page.
 A queue was essential for incorporating a next and previous buttong, the liked songs page, the liked albums page and the followed artist page, which had a playlist of their respective songs.
 A queue was also crucial for shuffling, since I needed to have access to the backend.
 The play button had to only be on pause if user is in the correct page.
 If not, play button had to be on play.
   2. Like categories and have it reflect real-time on the page.
 It has to persist if user leaves the page.
   3. Understanding React-Redux fully to correctly pass in data needed to the components.
   4. Understanding the component cycle, and ensuring that components update without causing an infinite loop.
   5. Setting up AWS, so that the photos and songs were saved.
 * Highlights
-Implementing the music player brought the app to life.
+  - Implementing the music player brought the app to life.
 It provided the main function that users look for in a Spotify clone.
+In fact, a few testers have used the app to listen to my music.